supernovus/lum.js/PLANS.md

 A bunch of dependencies I haven't used in ages or never got around to using, I'm just dropping from the collection entirely.
 Bye bye.

+## Bundler Future

+I'm considering splitting off the core functionality of the custom bundler into a standalone package, with a few changes to make it more generic.

+While it's quite similar to Webpack, Browserify, and other existing bundlers, it's also different enough that it could be useful in some cases as its own package.

+This would consist of *most* of `src/build/`, `src/tmpl/`, and `src/build.js`, with anything specific to the Lum.js compatibility wrappers left in here.

+The `src/build/rule-fun.js` would be refactored into a more generic set of DSL-like functions with a simple extension API to add more features as needed.

+Likewise I'd likely change how the `src/rules.js` is implemented.
+Instead of exporting the *rules object* directly, it could export a function that would be passed the `rule-fun` object to use the functions defined there (or added via extensions), and then would return the rules.

 ## That's all folks